bganderson/cerevoicego/README.md

 # CereVoice Go
 CereVoice Go is a [Go](https://golang.org) package for accessing the [CereProc](https://www.cereproc.com/) [CereVoice Cloud API](https://www.cereproc.com/en/products/cloud).
-Currently this package implements all available funcitons using the REST API.
+Currently this package implements all available functions using the REST API.
 SOAP has not yet been implemented.

 ## Notice
 Please note that is package is not complete and is considered pre-release, meaning it